kraftartberlin-micha/slim-ms/README.md

 - maybe remove the service-layer(yagni), idea was to inject a validator and do some stuff with data from repo before we send it to requesthandler
   - need to find a middleway between a demo and a blank version
 - add some code-sniffer/analyser also with a make-cmd
+- add proxy/fullpage-caching to nginx
+- add customized exceptions and errorhandling in repository, service & handler incl. a lot of tests (tdd is here nice to use)
+- add a product-valueobject for the demo, cause its always nice and safe to use data in them